 - 1 1/2 cups candy corn

 - In a large saucepan, melt butter over low heat.
-Once butter has melted evenly throughout the pan, add marshmallows and stir until completely melted.
+Once butter has melted evenly throughout the pan, add marshmallows and stir until completely melted and smooth, about 5 minutes.
 Remove from heat.

 - Slowly add in Rice Krispies cereal and candy corn.
-Stir until well coated.
+Stir with a non-stock spatula until well coated.

-- Using a heavily buttered, non-stop spatula, evenly press mixture into a 13 x 9-inch pan coated thoroughly in cooking spray.
+- Using the same heavily buttered, non-stop spatula, evenly press mixture into a 13 x 9-inch pan coated thoroughly in cooking spray.

-- Let sit at room temperature for 30 minutes before serving.
-Decorate with orange frosting.
+- Let sit at room temperature until firm for about 30 minutes before serving.
+Decorate with orange frosting-- and enjoy!

 - For best results, use fresh marshmallows.
 Large marshmallows work best but can be substituted for 6 cups miniature marshmallows or 1 jar of marshmallow crème.

 - You literally can't use too many marshmallows in this recipe, although you definitely can use too few-- in which case they'll look and feel like rocks.
 If you like extra gooey Rice Krispie treats, add in an extra 1/2 package of large marshmallows.